pkumod/gStore/README.md

 System Requirement: 64-bit linux server with GCC, make, readline installed.
 *We have tested on linux server with CentOS 6.2 x86_64 and CentOS 6.6 x86_64.
 The version of GCC should be 4.4.7 or later.*

-You can install gStore2.0 in one command. run
+You can install gStore2.0 in one command.
+Just run

 `# make`